Chimtarga Pass

 8. Practical Difficulties (transportation, food, language, logistics)

 Elevation: At 4760 meters, you can definitely experience serious symptoms of altitude sickness and fatigue (read about altitude sickness here).
 If you are coming fresh off the Pamir Highway, then you will be well-adjusted, especially if you stayed the night and did some hiking near Peak Lenin, Qarokul Lake, and Murghob.
-If you did something like the Bachor to Bardara trek in the Pamirs, then you are probably ready for 4760 meters.
+If you did something like the Bachor to Bardara trek in the Pamirs, then you are ready for 4760 meters.
 If you just flew to Dushanbe from somewhere near sea level, or if you are coming from Uzbekistan, then you will have to take it slow when it comes to gaining elevation.

 The 4500 meter camping area (merely a collection of flat spots for your tent), nice enough on some days to wear shorts, but at night… Photo by Nunatak.